How to Design an Accessible Kitchen and Bathroom

 By installing ovens and microwaves at a comfortable height, there's no need to bend or reach into awkward positions, reducing the risk of strain or accidents.

-4. Extra “Livable” Space in The Kitchen
+4. Create Extra “Livable” Space in The Kitchen

 Including extra space in your kitchen layout can transform the user experience.
 By incorporating a few additional inches between countertop edges and the kitchen island or around the refrigerator and oven when doors are opened, maneuvering the kitchen becomes a breeze for those using crutches, a walker, or a wheelchair.